thiebes/DICE/README.md

 [Back to table of contents](table-of-contents)

 ## Parameter inputs
-- Edit the parameters.txt file to set up your simulation.
-- Each simulation is a model of one experimental diffusion measurement comprising a series of time-evolved Gaussian profiles with noise.
-- Each simulation will be executed using one set of parameters.
+Edit the `parameters.txt` file to set up your simulation.
+Each simulation models one experimental diffusion measurement, comprising a series of time-evolved Gaussian profiles with noise.
+Each simulation uses one set of parameters.
-- Some parameters can be given as a series of values, and the program will run with each value in the series in turn.

 ### Filename slug
-A prefix for your output files to help you identify them later.
-The output files will already have several parameters indicated, so your slug could be a textual identifier to connect it to a set of experiments.
+A prefix for your output files to help identify them later.
+The output file names will also automatically include the parameters below, so your slug could be a textual identifier connected to a set of experiments.
+Avoid special characters in the slug.

+Example:
+If the Filename slug is set to `'slug-example'`, and a simulation with specific parameters is run, the files generated might include:
+- `slug-example_LD-0.1_CNR-20.0_px-100_tx-10_runs-1000_results.csv`
+- `slug-example_LD-0.1_CNR-20.0_px-100_tx-10_runs-1000_summary.txt`
+- `slug-example_LD-0.1_CNR-20.0_px-100_tx-10_runs-1000_histogram.svg`

+The parameters in the above examples include:
+- `LD-0.1' means that the nominal diffusion length was 0.1 relative to the initial FWHM.
+- `CNR-20.0` indicates an initial contrast-to-noise ratio of 20.0.
+- `px-100` means 100 pixels across the *x*-axis.
+- `tx-10` means that there are 10 time frames in each simulated experiment.
+- `runs-1000` means the file contains the results from 1000 simulation runs.

 ### Image type
-The file type for the default plot image to be saved as.
-For example, `'jpg'`
+Choose the file type for the default plot image.
+Options include `'jpg'`, `'png'`, `'svg'`, `'tif'`.

 ### Retain profile data?
-You may or may not care about keeping all the profile data.
-If you are generating a large number of profiles, keeping all that data may become a performance or memory issue.
+Decide whether to retain all profile data.
+Note that keeping profile data may impact performance, depending on the number of profiles generated.
-- To keep all profile data (needed for *e.g.*, plotting profiles), choose `True`
+- `True`: Keep all data (necessary for plotting individual profiles).
-- To discard profile data and only retain the fitting results, choose `False`
+- `False`: Discard raw data (retain only the fitting results).

 ### Parallel processing
-It is possible to take advantage of parallel processing with this program.
-To do so, select `True` for this parameter.
+Enable parallel processing by setting this parameter to `True`.

 ### Units
-Provide the (singular) length and time units for all length and time parameter values.
-For example, `'micrometer'` and `'nanosecond'`. **Important!** The units you enter here for length and time will be applied to ***all parameters*** that represent physical quantities of length and/or time, respectively.
-Therefore, ensure that the magnitudes you enter for all parameters are appropriately scaled to match your specified units.
+Specify the singular units for length and time, like `'micrometer'` and `'nanosecond'`.
+These units apply to all parameters representing physical quantities of length and time.
+Ensure that all parameter magnitudes are appropriately scaled.

 ### Number of simulation iterations
-Specify a number of simulations to run for each unique set of parameters.
+Specify the number of simulations to run.

 ### Spatial parameters
-Provide the spatial width and number of pixels for the simulated scan.
-Note that the value given for spatial width here is assumed to be in the units of length specified above.
+Set the spatial width and pixel number for the scan.
+The spatial width should align with the length unit specified.

 ### Temporal parameters
-Provide time axis information to be used in each simulation.
-You can provide:
-- **`'time range'`**: start, stop, and number of steps (inclusive) for an evenly-timed series of frames, *e.g.,* `[0, 1, 10]` or
+Provide time-axis information using one of the following forms:
+- `'time range'`: Format `[start, stop, steps]` for evenly timed frames.
-- **`'time series'`**: an explicit series of time values, *e.g.,* `[0.1, 0.3, 0.5, 0.7, 0.9]`
+- `'time series'`: Specific time values like `[0.1, 0.3, 0.5, 0.7, 0.9]`.

 ### Initial profile parameters
-Provide the amplitude, mean (*i.e.,* center), and width of the initial Gaussian signal profile.
+Configure the amplitude, mean, and width of the initial Gaussian profile.
+Note: Amplitudes other than unity have not been tested.
 - The amplitude is usually unity, but it can be changed here if needed.
-Note, however, that the noise standard deviation values are relative to a normalized initial amplitude.
+Other amplitude values have not been tested, however.
-- The mean is 0 for profiles centered at the origin.
+- For profiles centered at the origin, the mean should be set to zero.
-- The width may be given as sigma (the standard deviation of the Gaussian) or as FWHM (full-width, half-maximum).
+- The width may be given as sigma (the standard deviation) or FWHM (full-width, half-maximum).

-### Diffusion length
+### Diffusion length parameters
-Provide *one* of the following:
+Provide either:
-- the diffusion coefficient and lifetime, or
+- Nominal diffusion coefficient $D$ and lifetime $\tau$, or
+- Nominal diffusion length $\sqrt{D\tau}$

+*Note*: Scale these parameters for the units parameterized above (or, in the case of the diffusion coefficient, the square of your length unit over your time unit)
+*Examples*:
-- the diffusion length
+- For a diffusion length of 100 nm, but the length unit is `'micrometer'`, use:
-**Note**: the length units here (or squared length in the case of the diffusion coefficient) should be as a fraction of the initial FWHM.
-For example, a diffusion length of 100 nm, for a FWHM of 1 micron, should be entered as 0.1.
-If you enter diffusion length, the script will generate corresponding nominal values for the diffusion and lifetime (and *vice-versa*).
+  - `'nominal diffusion length': 0.1,`
+- For a nominal diffusion coefficient of 1.0 cm<sup>2</sup>/s, but your length unit parameter is `'micrometer'` and your time unit is `'nanosecond'`, scale to μm<sup>2</sup>/ns as follows:
+  - `'nominal diffusion coefficient': 0.1,` and
+  - `'nominal lifetime (tau)': 1,`

 ### Noise standard deviation
-Provide the standard deviation of the white noise to be added to each profile pixel in a simulation.
+Set the standard deviation of noise added to each profile pixel.
 You can provide:
-- A single value, which will be repeatedly used for every run of the simulation
+- A single value for all runs, or
-- An experimental profile at $t=0$, in the form of a comma-separated text file with the profile values in one row — the script will estimate the noise based on this initial profile.
+- An initial profile as a text file; the script will estimate the noise.

 ### Proximity level
-The proximity to the nominal value is used to analyze accuracy and precision.
-Proximity is expressed as the ratio of estimate to nominal diffusion coefficient values.
-The program will calculate what portion of the simulations are within the proximity level specified here.
-For example, if you want to know how many diffusion estimates are within 10% of the nominal value, you should enter 0.1 for the precision level.
+This parameter determines the accuracy threshold.
+For instance, a 0.1 proximity level means the program will evaluate how many estimates are within $\pm 10$% of the nominal value.

 In other words:
 - The simulations will produce diffusion coefficient estimates, $D_{est}$.
 - The *accuracy* of each estimate is quantified by the relative proximity of the estimate to the nominal value, $D_{nom}$.
 - The relative proximity is evaluated by taking the quotient of the estimate and the nominal value, *i.e.*, $D_{est} / D_{nom}$.
 - If the estimate is perfectly accurate, it will equal the nominal value, and the relative proximity will be 1.
-- Proximity statistics are calculated from the number of estimates within the proximity level.
+- The portion of estimates within the proximity level is reported.

-- For example, if you enter 0.1 for your precision level, the program will tell you what portion of all the estimates were within $\pm 10$% of the nominal value.
+*For example,* if you enter 0.1 for your precision level, the program will tell you what portion of all the estimates were within $\pm 10$% of the nominal value.

+*Note:* Conventional statistical methods of characterizing precision and accuracy are to report the standard deviation and the mean, median, and mode, respectively.
+The portion of estimates that are within proximity to the nominal value, reported by this script, offers a single evaluation of the impact of both precision and accuracy on the results.
+In some ways, this figure may be more intuitive and practical in experimental settings.

 [Back to table of contents](table-of-contents)